blacksheepdesign/webpack/docs/commands.md

 - Lint-on-save with ESLint
 - Source maps

+### `npm run init`

+> Runs vagrant up.
+This provisions Wordpress and installs the database, web server, PHP etc. Make sure to run `vagrant destroy` once you are finished with your project, as keeping vagrant machines alive will use a lot of disk space!

 ### `npm run build`

 > Build assets for production.
 See [Integrating with Backend Framework](backend.md) for more details.